-Not only does an institution like a law school provide for avenues to participate in team activities like moots and debates but also allows for opportunities to shine for those who wish to work in an individual-centric setup.
+Not only does an institution like a law school provide avenues to participate in team activities like moots and debates but also allows for opportunities to shine for those who wish to work in an individual-centric setup.

 Integrated courses in law school like the BA LLB (Hons) and BBA LLB (Hons) allow for a long period of 5 years to students to finish with their graduation and acquire a Bachelor’s degree.
 While the academic curriculum and the pressure of passing and/or performing well is always a looming pressure on any and every law student mind, there is also the task of building a wholesome and impressive Curriculum Vitae by the time one has graduated, in order to become a lucrative option for prospective employers and colleges to hire/admit you.

-This can be done through various means however one must definitely note that once the law student has decided a field to pursue than an impressive quality to inculcate in pursuance of one’s future endeavours would be to specialise in that one field/subject.
+This can be done through various means however one must definitely note that once the law student has decided on a field to pursue then an impressive quality to inculcate in pursuance of one’s future endeavours would be to specialise in that one field/subject.
 Such a quality can reflect in the form of extra courses pursued in that subject or moot court competitions under that subject or a research paper published on a topic under that subject.
 All of these are valid means to develop as well as showcase dedication towards a field of your interest.

 Employers might treat you like all the other candidates from various law schools while considering your internship/job applications, however, what will set you apart would be the quality of recognising your field of interest and dedicatedly pursuing it.
 A focussed attitude, a mind that practices prioritisation, and a disciplined approach towards an aim are all extremely laudable qualities and would go a long way in casting a good impression.

 1. Participating in Competitions